Quikii/Ollama-run-async/ReadME.md

 The functions presented in this package make it simple for researchers in social sciences to run several Large Language Models loaded through Ollama over documents stored in a data frame asynchronously (at once).
 As such, all models used here have to be downloaded through the Ollama interface (https://ollama.com/).
-With them you can:
+With them you are able to:

 1. **Analyze** Text Stored in a Dataframe Column
 2. **Extract** Missing Metadata Information from a Text Stored in a Dataframe Column